tedneward/Azgaarnoth/Magic/MasterSpellList.md

 # Master Spell List
 Complete list of all spells in Azgaarnoth, from all spell lists.

- (Artificer, Bard, Cleric, Druid, Mystic, Paladin, Pale Master, Ranger, Shaman, Sorcerer, Warlock, Wizard)

-(Really need to build a markdown-spell-parser in Python or something, to be able to assemble some lists like this automatically.)
+Compare this against MasterList to make sure there's nothing missing, and once that's reasonably clear, replace this file with one spelltool-generated.

 ## Cantrips
 * [acid splash](/Magic/Spells/acid-splash.md)